AS Nancy Lorraine: History

 AS Nancy is the rival of Metz, a city in Lorraine.
 The match between the two teams is one of the most dangerous encounters in the French football, often classified at the highest level of risk matches because of clashes between supporters of the two camps.
 This match is a regional derby for the supremacy of a city.

+Neil El Aynaoui played for AS Nancy at the home game in September 2022 at the Stade Marcel-Picot stadium.

+In 2009, Neil El Aynaoui joined the youth academy of Nancy at the age of eight.
+He signed his first professional contract with the club on 3 June 2021 and was sold to RC Lens for just €600,000 in the summer of 2023. in July 2025, El Aynaoui moved to AS Roma in Italy in a €25 million deal on a five-year contract.

 The following year, the club still was a strong candidate for promotion.
 Finally, on 25 April 2016, after 3 years of absence, the club assured promotion to Ligue 1 with 3 games to spare by beating Sochaux 1–0 on match day 35.
 On match day 37, they beat Evian 1–0 to clinch the Ligue 2 title, their fifth second division crown after 1975, 1990, 1998 and 2005.

 The following season, 2016–17, the club finished in 19th place, and were relegated to the Ligue 2 after one season.
 They remained in that division until 2022, being relegated to the Championnat National for the first time in club history.

 AS Nancy Lorraine crowned champions and secure promotion to Ligue 2 on May 2, 2025.

-On May 2, 2025, Nancy crowned champions and secure promotion to Ligue 2 from next season after defeat Nîmes Olympique with narrowly 1-0 a goal winning by Teddy Bouriaud in 53th minute, ended three years in third tier and return to second tier after three years absence.
+On May 2, 2025, Nancy crowned champions and secure promotion to Ligue 2 from next season after defeat Nîmes Olympique with narrowly 1-0 a goal winning by Teddy Bouriaud in 53rd minute, ended three years in third tier and return to second tier after three years absence.

 Home Stadium

-AS Nancy Lorraine Home Stadium Stade Marcel-Picot panorama.
+External view of AS Nancy Lorraine Home Stadium Stade Marcel-Picot.

 Opened on August 8, 1926, the Stadium originally known as the University Stadium or Essey Bridge Sports Park, was originally intended for the Lorrain University Stadium.
 Fully devoted to the cause of FC Nancy, Marcel Picot, a hatter installed in the 1930s in the city centre, will become president of the club and leave his name to the compound.

 The complete renovation of the Marcel Picot stadium, led by the Bernt-Morillon-Thouveny agency on behalf of the Urban Community, took place between 1999 and 2003.
 It increased the capacity of the stadium to 20,087 seats and covered.
 Another expansion project is planned, bringing the stadium's capacity to 32,000 seats.